biblicalhumanities/biblicalhumanities.github.io/dashboard.md

   - [OpenGreekAndLatin](https://github.com/OpenGreekAndLatin/catenae-dev) (XML): For each verse, lists any comments that the early Fathers made on that verse.
 - *Sefaria*
   - [Sefaria](https://github.com/Sefaria/Sefaria-Export) (JSON): A wonderful collection of Jewish texts containing Tanakh, Commentaries (Rashi, Ibn Ezra, etc.), Midrash, Targums, Talmud, Kabbalah, a lexicon, and a Hebrew grammar.

+### Textual Variants and Conjectural Emendations

+- *CNTR Transcriptions*
+  - [Center for New Testament Restoration](https://greekcntr.org/resources.htm) transcriptions of all textual variants before AD 400, done by Alan Bunning.
+Also available as a web resource at this page: [Manuscripts](https://greekcntr.org/manuscripts.htm).

 ### Morphologically Tagged Texts